reorx/qdan-archives/readme.md

-This is the archives of what I have created on qdan.me, a online note-taking and sharing service.
+This is the archives of what I have created on qdan.me ([Internet Archive](https://web.archive.org/web/20160404065350/https://qdan.me/about)), a online note-taking and sharing service.

 Preview of the pages: